Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ![select comment for delete](/documentation/testing/admin_delete_3.png)

-Asked if they are sure they want to dlete exactly same as delete post and they just need to confirm.
-Get a message to say successfully deleted.
+Asked if they are sure they want to delete, exactly same as delete post and they just need to confirm.
+Get a message to say comment successfully deleted.

 ![successfully deleted comment](/documentation/testing/admin_delete_4.png)